mrciolino/wiki-backup/characters/ghazali.md

 ## Prophet of Profit (Campaign)
 As Mortis Lux was forming back on Mardun, Spoops ordered Ghazali to acquire funds for the organization.
 Ghazali joined up with a band of arventurers to acquire some gold after receiving an invitation from the mysterious Prophet of Profit.
+He ended up dying during the adventure, acquiring nothing.

 ## Ascention to Archangel
-The operation fell apart in the end, and Ghazali ended up lost in the wilderness around Sigil, surviving alone until Spoops called on him for a status update.
+The operation fell apart in the end, and Ghazali ended up dying, but as a paladin of Spoops he came back from the dead only to become lost in the wilderness around Sigil, surviving alone until Spoops called on him for a status update.
 As punishment for his failure, and reward for his servitude and loyalty, Spoops tranformed Ghazali into his first Archangel.
 He was dubbed the Archangel of Atonement and provided a powerful greataxe forged by Bazzdos.

 ## Treaty With The Council of Gods
 Ghazali joined the party as Spoops' attendant during their meeting with the Council of Gods.